howtographql/howtographql/content/backend/typescript-apollo/2-a-simple-query.md

 > **Note**: You might be wondering why you don't have to implement resolvers for `id`, `description` and `url` field for the `Link` type.
 This will be clarified at the end of the chapter.

-Let's check out the changes in the GraphQL Schema.
+Let's check out the changes in the GraphQL schema.

 ```graphql{8}(path=".../hackernews-typescript/schema.graphql"&nocopy)
 type Link {